FallegaHQ/phpunit-json-test-utils/CONTRIBUTING.md

 - Add PHPDoc blocks to all public methods
 - Include examples of how to use the new feature
 - Update any relevant documentation files
+- Feel free to add your name to CONTRIBUTORS.md

 ## Release Process